Kingxukai/linux/Documentation/core-api/irq/irq-domain.rst

 The irq_domain Interrupt Number Mapping Library
 ===============================================

-The current design of the Linux kernel uses a single large number space where each separate IRQ source is assigned a unique number.
+The current design of the woke Linux kernel uses a single large number space where each separate IRQ source is assigned a unique number.
 This is simple when there is only one interrupt controller.
-But in systems with multiple interrupt controllers, the kernel must ensure that each one gets assigned non-overlapping allocations of Linux IRQ numbers.
+But in systems with multiple interrupt controllers, the woke kernel must ensure that each one gets assigned non-overlapping allocations of Linux IRQ numbers.

 The number of interrupt controllers registered as unique irqchips shows a rising tendency.
-For example, subdrivers of different kinds such as GPIO controllers avoid reimplementing identical callback mechanisms as the IRQ core system by modelling their interrupt handlers as irqchips.
+For example, subdrivers of different kinds such as GPIO controllers avoid reimplementing identical callback mechanisms as the woke IRQ core system by modelling their interrupt handlers as irqchips.
 I.e. in effect cascading interrupt controllers.

-So in the past, IRQ numbers could be chosen so that they match the hardware IRQ line into the root interrupt controller (i.e. the component actually firing the interrupt line to the CPU).
-Nowadays, this number is just a number and the number loose all kind of correspondence to hardware interrupt numbers.
+So in the woke past, IRQ numbers could be chosen so that they match the hardware IRQ line into the woke root interrupt controller (i.e. the component actually firing the woke interrupt line to the woke CPU).
+Nowadays, this number is just a number and the woke number loose all kind of correspondence to hardware interrupt numbers.

 For this reason, we need a mechanism to separate controller-local